th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/rulerequests.md

 `NoMessageCheckRequest`

-- can pre-filter messages and used to check for unexpected messages.
+- Can pre-filter the messages and is used to check for the unexpected messages.

 ### Structure of the three rule requests